cinchy-co/Documentation/README.md

 For every app you build where you leverage data collaboration, you’re able to access the network to reuse information for future apps**.** Your IT team will find that previous projects have already connected many of the data sources they need to the network.

-Cinchy's data collaboration platform does for application development what the **power grid** does for individual buildings.
+The Cinchy data collaboration platform does for application development what the **power grid** does for individual buildings.
 In the same way that buildings no longer need to generate their own power thanks to the power grid, with a data collaboration platform applications no longer need to manage, integrate, and protect their own data _(Image 4)._